 Welcome to Lincs Law Employment Solicitors.
 Below you will find an introduction to our specialist and dedicated team of employment law solicitors.
 As a specialist practice, we don’t do anything else but help people just like you, with workplace problems just like yours.

 Sally is a Lincolnshire girl through and through and has lived in Lincoln her whole life (apart from a brief spell when she went to university in Nottingham, but we don’t talk about that).
 She began her career with Lincolnshire County Council qualifying as a solicitor in 1996, which she believes now makes her “vintage”.

-In 2014 Sally decided to start her own firm and Lincs Law Ltd was born.
+In 2015 Sally decided to start her own firm and Lincs Law Employment Solicitors was born.
 She is passionate about helping people and works extremely hard to obtain the best resolution possible for all her clients.

-In her spare time Sally is a Governor and Trustee of her local academy, a role she thoroughly enjoys.
-She also enjoys cooking far too much food at dinner parties and turning what could be a pleasant evening into a feat of endurance for her guests.
+In her spare time Sally enjoys cooking far too much food at dinner parties and turning what could be a pleasant evening into a feat of endurance for her guests.
 Regular invitees now arm themselves with elasticated waistbands and doggy bags.